-The inaugural triennial conference for the Bargaining Unit Equity, Anti-Racism, and Anti-Oppression Officers will take place in fall 2023.
+The Bargaining Unit Equity, Anti-Racism, and Anti-Oppression Officers Triennial Conference will take place in fall 2026.
+The Addressing Anti-Black Racism/Racism Committee will start planning for the conference during the 2025-2026 year.

 Useful Experience and Skills